Was this article helpful?

 When executing a bill run or payment run, you can choose the batch of customers you want to execute the bill run or payment run for.
 If you have a large number of customer accounts, dividing them up in batches allows you to more quickly process individual batches rather than waiting for a very large batch to complete.

-2. To create a bill run for a specific batch, go to Billing Operations > Bill Runs > click the New Bill Run button, and select you desired batch under the Specific Batch option.
+3. To create a bill run for a specific batch, go to Billing > Bill Runs and click New Bill Run to proceed with one of the following:

-We also recommend reviewing the following article: How Do I segment Customers?
+We also recommend reviewing the articles How Do I segment Customers? and Customize Batch Names.